COPA releases videos of crash that killed woman, off-duty CPD officer

 Police later said Clark’s vehicle was not the same vehicle used in the carjacking.

 Clark drove his SUV through the intersection of Roosevelt and Kostner at “a high rate of speed” and collided with a car driven by 27-year-old Chequita Adams, authorities said.
-Adams was pronounced dead at Mount Sinai Hospital at 1:27 a.m., while Clark died at Stroger Hospital at 2:55 a.m.
+Adams was pronounced dead at Mount Sinai Hospital at 1:27 a.m., and Clark died at Stroger Hospital at 2:55 a.m.

-The newly-released footage shows Clark’s SUV headed westbound on Roosevelt, while Adams’ car travels north on Kostner.
-The SUV can be seen running a red light, striking the passenger side of the car and sending both vehicles into a light pole on the northwest corner of the intersection, near a gas station.
+The newly released footage shows Clark’s SUV headed west on Roosevelt, while Adams’ car travels north on Kostner.
+The SUV can be seen running a red light, striking the passenger side of the car and sending both vehicles into a light pole at the northwest corner of the intersection, near a gas station.
 A police vehicle with its lights flashing can be seen pursuing Clark’s SUV.

 The Independent Police Review Authority was initially scheduled to release a case report, 911 call audio recordings, dispatch audio recordings and videos by Aug.
 25, or within 60 days of the crash, in accordance with the City of Chicago Video Release Policy.